top of page

 To practice in Texas, APRNs are required to enter into a contract, or what’s called a “delegation agreement,” with a physician.
 In many cases, the delegation is simply a physician's signature that says the APRN can practice.
 Some APRNs actually have to pay thousands of dollars a year for this agreement.

 More states are opting to cut the red tape, eliminate delegation agreements, and give patients full and direct access to the quality care APRNs provide.
-Currently 22 states, the District of Columbia, the Department of Defense, and the U.S. Department of Veteran Affairs do not require these agreements.
+Currently over half the country, all branches of the military, and the U.S. Department of Veteran Affairs do not require these agreements.
 Meanwhile, lawmakers in New Mexico and Arizona are recruiting Texas-trained APRNs to their states, where APRNs face fewer regulatory burdens and lower practice costs.

-The Coalition for Health Care Access urges all Texas legislators to join us in supporting legislation, which will keep more APRNs in Texas and remove the requirement for unnecessary, expensive, and many times unfair pay-to-play delegation agreements between APRNs and physicians.
+The Texans for Healthcare Access Coalition urges all Texas legislators to join us in supporting the HEAL Texans Act (SB 1700), which will keep more APRNs in Texas and remove the requirement for unnecessary, expensive, and many times unfair pay-to-play delegation agreements between APRNs and physicians.
 This is zero-risk, zero-cost solution that will put patients first, and ensure that more Texans can access the vital care they need.